propsandtransforms/splunk/Splunk-SysAdmin.md

 #### What are Indexes?

-- Splunk stores the input data as events in indexes SPLUNK_HOME/var/lib/splunk
+- Splunk stores the input data as events in indexes
+  - SPLUNK\_HOME/var/lib/splunk
-- Set in Settings > Server Settings > General Settings
+- Set in *Settings > Server Settings > General Settings*
 - Can override on a per-index basis
 - Splunk ships with some indexes already installed

-\_internal – Splunk indexes its own logs and metrics from its processing here
+\_**internal** : Splunk indexes its own logs and metrics from its processing here

-\_audit – Splunk stores its audit trails and other optional auditing information
+\_**audit** : Splunk stores its audit trails and other optional auditing information

-\_introspection – tracks system performance, Splunk resource usage data, and provides MC with performance data
+\_**introspection** : tracks system performance, Splunk resource usage data, and provides MC with performance data

-\_thefishbucket – contains checkpoint information for file monitoring inputs

-summary – default index for summary indexing system

-main – default index for inputs, located in the defaultdb directory
+\_**thefishbucket** : contains checkpoint information for file monitoring inputs **summary** : default index for summary indexing system **main** : default index for inputs, located in the defaultdb directory

 #### Why create Indexes?

-- Access control
+1. Access control
-- Retention
+2. Retention

 #### Buckets

 - An index stores events in buckets
 - A bucket is a directory containing a set of raw data and associated index files
 - Buckets have a maximum data size and a time span

-db          = Hot & warm buckets
+**db** = Hot & warm buckets

->Hot buckets are the newest buckets open for writes (readable).
+Hot buckets are the newest buckets open for writes (readable).
 Events stream to hot buckets split by time.
->Transition to warm (read-only) when size or time limits are hit.
+Transition to warm (read-only) when size or time limits are hit.

-colddb      = Cold buckets
+**colddb** = Cold buckets

->Cold buckets contain the oldest data still in the index (read-only) and can reside on separate partition.
->Delete is the default action after buckets roll from cold.
+Cold buckets contain the oldest data still in the index (read-only) and can reside on separate partition.
+Delete is the default action after buckets roll from cold.

-thaweddb    = Buckets restored from archive
+**thaweddb** = Buckets restored from archive

->One can optionally archive (frozen) buckets in 3rd party store.
+One can optionally archive (frozen) buckets in 3rd party store.
 If a frozen path is defined the data is archived (not searchable.)
->Delete is the default action after buckets roll from cold.
->Older buckets that have been archived can be loaded into thawed area and searched.
+Delete is the default action after buckets roll from cold.
+Older buckets that have been archived can be loaded into thawed area and searched.

 #### Hot Buckets

-- After data is read and parsed, it goes through the license meter and the resulting event is written into a hot bucket
+- After data is read and parsed, it goes through the *license meter* and the resulting event is written into a *hot bucket*

-- When hot buckets reach their max size or time span, they are closed and converted to warm status
+- When hot buckets reach their *max size or time span*, they are closed and converted to *warm* status

-- Hot buckets also roll to warm automatically when the indexer is restarted
+- Hot buckets also *roll to warm* automatically when the indexer is *restarted*
 - Hot and warm buckets are stored in the db directory for the index
 - Hot buckets are renamed when rolled to warm

-*hot_v1_0*
-*hot_v1_1*
+Hot bucket names:
+> hot\_v1\_0*
+> hot_v1_1*

 #### Warm and Cold Bucket Names

 - Warm bucket names identify the time range of the events contained in that bucket
 - When a warm bucket rolls to cold, the entire bucket is moved, maintaining its name
 - At search time, Splunk scans the time range on a bucket name to determine whether or not to open the bucket and search its events

-db_1389230491_1389230488_5
+Warm bucket names:
+> db\_1389230491\_1389230488\_5
-db_<youngest_event_in_bucket>\_<oldest_event_in_bucket>\_<unique_id>
+> db_<youngest_event_in_bucket>\_<oldest_event_in_bucket>\_<unique_id>

 #### Freezing: Data Expiration